jlorett/nebula/README.md

 - Styled with [Material Components for Android](https://github.com/material-components/material-components-android)
 - Written in [Kotlin](https://kotlinlang.org/)

+## Setup

+- First, clone the project from `https://github.com/jlorett/nebula.git`
+- Import the project into Android Studio
+- Get a Nasa API Key from [Nasa's API](https://api.nasa.gov)
+- Add the key as a string resource `<string name="key">YOUR_API_KEY</string>`.
+(Note: if you change the key's resource name, make sure to update `app/src/main/java/com/joshualorett/nebula/di/ApodDataSourceModule.kt`)
+- You should now be able to run the application

 ## Architecture

 Nebula's architecture follows [Android Jetpack's Guide to App Architecture](https://developer.android.com/jetpack/guide).